seanox/pdf-service/manual/Introduction.md

 The name of the placeholder always refers to the current branch in the tree.
 The placeholder syntax has no syntax for navigating the tree.
-This is made using the nesting of the data structure placeholders.
+This is made using the nesting of the structure placeholders.

-#### Data Structure Placeholder
+#### Structure Placeholder

 For output of data structures from meta-data.
 Meta-Data is a structured map like a tree.
 The keys are always strings.
 The values can be of the data type